Inviting external 360º Feedback reviewers

 However, guest accounts come with limitations.
 Guests cannot access any of your internal data of course.
 They won't see any internal messaging, cannot be reviewed, don't get status emails, have no proper profile page, etc. When a guest logs in, e.g. after having been prompted by an automatic email to provide feedback for a reviewee, the guest can only view a very limited 360 review dashboard.

 There is merely one key setting: "Who can invite guests?"
-A Small Improvements administrator defines this policy in the "user settings" page, accessible from the Administration tab.
+A Small Improvements administrator defines this policy in the "User Management Settings" page, accessible from the Administration tab.

 - Off.
 Nobody: This means that not even HR can invite or add guest users.